 Submitting a Proposal

-Note: If this is your first time submitting your project to the UC ANR REC system, you will need to create a UC ANR Portal account.
-If you already have an account, you will be asked to sign in when you go to submit your project.
+Note: If this is your first time submitting your project to the UC ANR REC system, you must create a UC ANR Portal account.
+If you already have an account, you will be asked to sign in when you submit your project.